 - Voicemail Phone: We tried dialing a half a dozen of the phone numbers and got nothing but voicemail at the time of call.

 This begs the questions: How has this spam so blatantly slipped through Google’s detection, and why are they seemingly doing nothing about it?
 As an SEO firm, we are absolutely perplexed as to how these fake listings can stay published, even after being reported, with no images, no descriptions, and no website.
 Furthermore, how is it possible that these listings often make it into the top “3 Pack” of Google local results, displacing legitimate law firms who’ve been around for decades, have authoritative websites, numerous reviews, photos and follow Google My Business best practices and guidelines flawlessly?

 Our guess?
 It would be easy to jump to the conclusion that either a law firm or marketing company has figured out the “secret sauce” and cracked the code to local domination.
+Admittedly, that is the most likely answer.
 However, knowing many professionals in this space, and having talked to many, we have our doubts about this.
-Our conspiracy theory is that there may be an insider, or a group of insiders, at Google who is assisting in the proliferation and ensuring the success of these listings, and/or failing to act on spam reports.
+Our conspiracy theory is that there could be an insider, or a group of insiders, at Google who is assisting in the proliferation and ensuring the success of these listings, and/or failing to act on spam reports.
 Think that’s crazy?
 It might be, but the two alternative scenarios are 1) Google is so wholly incompetent that they can’t recognize widespread spam or 2) Google doesn’t care about widespread spam.
-Google has it’s problems, we know.
-But can the most dominant search engine in the world, with virtually unlimited resources be that bad at something so obvious that’s at the core of their business?
+Google has it’s problems, but can the most dominant search engine in the world, with virtually unlimited resources be that bad at something so obvious that’s at the core of their business?
 Which of the potential answers is more likely?

 Google Says They Want You to Report Spam – But do They Care?